Thema von BalticLegal im Forum Dies ist ein Forum in...

 The uniqueness of these amendments lies in the fact that a new method for obtaining a residence permit was introduced – investing in real estate.
 It has attracted a large number of investors, because a foreigner investing in real estate (that can be used for profit) has the possibility to move freely within the Schengen area under the condition that he or she has a passport and sufficient financial means.
 Citizens of the Russian Federation are especially interested in using this possibility, as Latvia is located in the vicinity and is a tourist destination due to its unique cultural monuments, well-known resorts and international festivals.

+What is the benefit of holding residence permit?
 A residence permit is a document that gives a foreign citizen the right to temporarily (a temporary residence permit) or permanently (a permanent residence permit) stay in the Republic of Latvia.

 A temporary residence permit gives a foreigner the right: